 The impressionable child is entranced by the scene involving a train crash.
 The vivacity of this image also hits us, for we also remember the seminal moment in space and time when we found what we would love for the rest of our lives.

 The lush and sweeping technicolor leaves an indelible mark.
 As Sammy recreates this scene with his toys, one can’t help smiling.
-This kid’s sense of spectacle and best-selling bravado have made him one of the fascinating storytellers ever.
+This kid’s sense of spectacle and best-selling bravado has made him one of the most fascinating storytellers ever.

 In Case You Missed: Why Did Jerrod Carmichael Say Steven Spielberg Changed Kanye West?